These are some of the questions often asked by customers:

 Q1.
 I don't want any long term commitments or a contract.
 Do I need a contract or can I buy prepaid airtime?

 A1.
-Various prepaid airtime bundles are availible with different validity windows.
+Various prepaid airtime bundles are available with different validity windows.

 The IsatPhonePro or IsatPhone2 airtime validity window for recharges depends on the recharge amount.

-BGAN prepaid recharges still have a 2 year airtime window.
+From 31 December 2016, BGAN prepaid recharges have up to 1 year airtime windows.

 Q2.
 Will I forfeit any remaining units on the expiry date?